Table of Contents

 At this point, you should feel as though you have a few strategies to take your golf mental game to the next level.

-If you have never considered the golf mental game and how it impacts your scores, you have a tremendous opportunity to make real changes in your game this year.
+If you have never considered your mental approach and how it impacts your scores, you have a tremendous opportunity to make real changes in playing golf this year.

-Investing in a few great golf books, working on mental strategies on and off the course, and improving your self-confidence as a player will only help make lower scores more attainable.
+Investing in a few great golf books, working on mental toughness on and off the course, and improving your self-confidence as a player will only help make lower scores more attainable.